{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Introduction

 \section{Introduction}

 Machine learning technologies are applied in countless fields to improve service performance.
-However, aggregating large amounts of data for big data mining raises concerns regarding data privacy~\cite{liu2021machine}.
-Given the powerful role of machine learning in real-life applications, connecting isolated data islands while protecting users' data privacy is important.
-Distributed machine learning such as \textit{Federated Learning} (FL)~\cite{mcmahan2017communication} keeps original data on the local devices while only requiring data owners to submit local training updates to a central server.
-Nonetheless, as~\cite{zhu2019deep,geiping2020inverting} indicates, attackers can infer a user's local data by reversing the submitted updates.
-To address this issue, numerous research efforts have been focusing on \textit{Secure Aggregation Protocols} (SAP)~\cite{liu2022privacy} for aggregating all user's model information while preserving individual privacy.
+However, aggregating large amounts of data for big data mining raises concerns regarding data privacy~\cite{liu2021machine}. \textit{Federated Learning} (FL)~\cite{mcmahan2017communication} keeps original data on the local devices while only requiring data owners to submit local training updates to a central server.
+Nonetheless, as~\cite{zhu2019deep} and \cite{geiping2020inverting} indicate, attackers can infer a user's local data by reversing the submitted updates.
+To address this issue, numerous research efforts have been focusing on \textit{Secure Aggregation Protocols} (SAPs)~\cite{liu2022privacy} for aggregating all user's model information while preserving individual privacy.

-\textbf{Limitations of Prior Works.} Currently, many SAP have been proposed~\cite{liu2022privacy}.
-The widely discussed schemes are based on \textit{Secure Multi-Party Computation} (SMPC)~\cite{xu2022non,Sotthiwat2021PartiallyEM}, \textit{Mask}~\cite{Bonawitz2017PracticalSA,Bell2020SecureSA,xu2022non,Liu2022EfficientDA,Wei2023LightweightFL,eltaras2023efficient}, \textit{Homomorphic Encryption} (HE)~\cite{aono2017privacy,Li2022EfficientPF} and \textit{Differential Privacy} (DP)~\cite{wei2020federated,hu2020personalized}, among which the most cost-effective schemes revolve around DP-based solutions.
-However, DP reduces the utility of user data and impacts the training accuracy because of the added noise, leaving the balance of security and data utility as a major challenge for practical applications~\cite{garfinkel2018issues}.
-Moreover, the security of DP in secure aggregation faces challenges, necessitating its combination with mask to bolster privacy~\cite{stevens2022efficient}.
-The computation cost involved in SAP often scales proportionally with the length of the model update vectors since most schemes involve encrypting or masking each entry of the vector sequentially.
-Fig. \ref{ex0} showcases the computation overhead of a widely acclaimed SAP, PracAgg~\cite{Bonawitz2017PracticalSA}, considered state-of-the-art, delineating the computation time required by various operations.
-It is noticeable that the time for operations unrelated to vector length, such as secret sharing and key agreements, remains consistently low (a dozen milliseconds).
-Conversely, the computation time for both masking and unmasking experiences a steep escalation (over a hundred seconds) with the increase in vector length, significantly constraining real-world applications.
+The widely discussed SAPs are based on \textit{Secure Multi-Party Computation} (SMPC)~\cite{xu2022non,Sotthiwat2021PartiallyEM}, \textit{Mask}~\cite{Bonawitz2017PracticalSA}, \textit{Homomorphic Encryption} (HE)~\cite{aono2017privacy} and \textit{Differential Privacy} (DP)~\cite{wei2020federated}.
+For most SAPs, except for DP-based ones, the computation overhead often scales proportionally with the length of the model update vectors since most of these schemes involve masking (encrypting) each entry of the vector sequentially.
+Therefore the \textbf{computation} time for both masking and unmasking always experiences a steep escalation with the increase in vector length, as PracAgg~\cite{Bonawitz2017PracticalSA} in Figure~\ref{ex0}, significantly constraining real-world applications.
+Especially in recent applications that utilize FL to fine tune \textit{Large Language Models} (LLMs)~\cite{ye2024openfedllm} with billions of parameters, the computational overhead brought by SAP is unbearable.